 He has to do it.

-So his remarks caught me uh surprised too.
+So his remarks caught me surprised too.

-But at the end of the day, I I I think Donald Trump knows that and in the middle of the day, and he did it at the beginning of the day, but he knows it now.
+And at the middle of the day, and he didn't at the beginning of the day, but he knows it now.

-Well, I think that President Trump obviously those were comments that he probably A, he didn't think we're gonna leave the room, and I can guarantee you if we were all recorded in our private conversations uh across this country, we're gonna have some things that probably come out that that we would want back as well.
+And I can guarantee you, if we were all recorded in our private conversations across this country, we're going to have some things that probably come out that we would want back as well.

-Uh I'm not justifying it, I'm not defending it.
+I'm not justifying it.

-I'm just saying that uh what it tends to do in these situations is it steps on so much of the good news that we saw this week.
+I'm just saying that what it tends to do in these situations is it steps on so much of the good news that we saw this week.

-Sean, I mean, when you think about it, you know, the Dow was up 250 in one day, had that great bipartisan immigration meeting on camera that everybody, including the left, was applauding the South and North Korea actually meeting.
+He had that great bipartisan immigration meeting on camera that everybody, including the left, was applauding the South and North Korea actually meeting.

 Who thought we'd say that a couple months ago?

-I mean, all this good news, and now last night, today, the Sunday talk shows, all we're gonna talk about is debate whether Donald Trump is a racist or not.
+And now, last night, today, the Sunday talk shows, all we're going to talk about is debate whether Donald Trump is a racist or not.

 And here's what I know.